Exopy/exopy/docs/source/dev_guide/instruments.rst

 ===========

 Exopy is designed to run physics experiments and such experiments requires more than just a computer.
-One can need to apply a DC voltage, measure a current, ...
+One can need to apply a DC voltage, measurement a current, ...
 All this requires instruments that needs to be interfaced and controlled.

 The following sections will dicsuss how Exopy handles instruments, but not how